alyssaKsmith/Python-CourseWork/README.md

 # Python-CourseWork
-Python coursework I have completed at Northern Illinois University
+Python coursework I have completed at Northern Illinois University along with assignment documents